Quantifying Network Similarity using Graph Cumulants: Why Cumulants do Better

 Why does using graph cumulants consistently provide better statistical power?
 After all, unbiased graph cumulants are simply linear combinations of graph moments!
 (Section~\ref{SubSec:StatTestMean_Cumulants}) Loosely, the reason is that graph distributions ``look more Gaussian'' when represented in terms of cumulants (as compared to moments).

 Both tests measure differences between distributions using the squared Mahalanobis distance (Equations~\ref{eq:MahaMom} and~\ref{eq:MahaCum}).
-As this measure depends only on the mean and covariance, there is a tacit assumption that the sample statistics are \mbox{well-characterized} by a multivariate Gaussian \citep{rao1945information}.
+As this measure depends only on the mean and covariance, there is a tacit assumption that the sample statistics are \mbox{well-characterized} by a multivariate Gaussian \citep{rao1992information}.

-Indeed, if they \textit{were} exactly Gaussian, and their covariance known exactly, then the squared Mahalanobis distance between pairs of samples from the same distribution would follow a \mbox{$\chi^2_{ }$} distribution.
-However, as the sample statistics are not precisely Gaussian, and their covariance must be estimated, one expects some deviation from this limiting distribution. \todofinalv{phrase saying important to know so one can control false positive rate.}
+Indeed, if the subgraph statistics \textit{were} precisely Gaussian, and their covariance known \textit{exactly}, then the squared Mahalanobis distance between pairs of samples from the same distribution would in fact follow a \mbox{$\chi^2_{\vphantom{1}}$} distribution.
+However, as the sample statistics are \textit{not} precisely Gaussian, and their covariance must be \textit{estimated}, one should indeed expect some deviation from this limiting distribution.

-As illustrated in Figure~\ref{Fig:ChiSquared}, the test using moments results in a distribution of squared Mahalanobis distances with \mbox{overly-heavy} tails.
-Whereas the distribution for the test using cumulants is \mbox{well-characterized} by the appropriate \mbox{$\chi^2_{ }$} distribution. \todofinalv{$\chi^2_{ }$ figure with three curves: graph cumulants for $s=1$ and small, medium, and large number of nodes.}
+As illustrated in Figure~\ref{Fig:ChiSquared}, when the graphs are sampled from the same distribution, the test using moments results in a distribution of squared Mahalanobis distances with \mbox{overly-heavy} tails.
+Whereas the distribution for the test using cumulants is \mbox{well-characterized} by the appropriate \mbox{$\chi^2_{\vphantom{1}}$} distribution, thereby allowing one to control the false positive rate.

-\section{The main message (Discussion)}
+\section{The Main Message (Discussion)}

-Perhaps the most salient advantage of using graph cumulants (instead of the subgraph densities themselves) is: the ability to compare distributions even when observing only a \textit{single} graph from each (e.g., Figure~\ref{Fig:SBM2NandS}).
+Perhaps the most salient advantage of using graph cumulants (instead of the subgraph densities themselves) is the ability to compare distributions even when observing only a \textit{single} graph from each (e.g., Figure~\ref{Fig:SBM2NandS}).

-At first glance, it may seem strange that one could make inferences about a distribution from a sample containing only a single ``observation''.
+At first glance, it may seem strange that one could make inferences about a distribution from a sample containing only a single ``observation.''
 Indeed, this certainly does not work for \mbox{scalar-valued} random variables --- a single observation provides no information about the spread of its underlying distribution.

-Essentially, this difference arises because, in graphs, the data reside in the edges, but sampling is applied node-wise.
+Essentially, this difference arises because, in graphs, the data reside in the edges, but sampling is applied \mbox{node-wise}.
 Notationally, this manifests itself in our need to specify both $n$ (the number of nodes per graph) and $s$ (the number of graphs per sample), whereas the ``quantity'' of i.i.d.~scalar data is specified by only the sample size.